wwt/testing-time-java/README.md

 > Time isn’t the main thing.
 It’s the only thing - Miles Davis

 Birthdays are the best!
 Today we're going to write some tested code that creates birthday notifications for people.
-Let's explore how we test time based classes with the
+Let's explore how we test time based classes with the `java.time` API.

-`java.time` API.
+### Dates and Times in Java

+The original `java.util.Date` and `java.util.Calendar` classes still exist in modern Java, but should not be used unless you have to interoperate with legacy Java libraries.
+As of JDK 1.8, the ThreeTen project has been integrated into the JDK as the [java.time](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/time/package-summary.html) package, and is the preferred way to work with dates and time.
+The API is much cleaner and its classes are immutable and thread-safe.

 ### Set Up
 #### The Person
 Let's start with a simple person definition, for our purposes, we just need a name and birthday.

-Since Java 8, the standard date/time API is JSR-310, so we'll go ahead and model birthday as a `LocalDate`.
-Local date represents a year, month, and day without information about the time-zone or offset, which is perfect for a birthday.
+We can model birthday as a `LocalDate`, which represents a year, month, and day without time-zone or offset information.
+`LocalDate` is perfect for a birthday, since it describes a date.
+To eliminate boilerplate, let's take advantage of Java 16's new record classes:

 ```java
 public record Person(